opulencephp/docs/validation.md

 ```

 Now, whenever our rule fails, the nicely-formatted day name will appear in the error message, eg "Selected day must be a Monday".

+<h4 id="skeleton-project-configuration">Skeleton Project Configuration</h4>
+If you're using the <a href="https://github.com/opulencephp/Project" target="_blank">skeleton project</a>, you will find some default error message templates in `config/resources/lang/en/validation.php`.
+You are free to edit them as you'd like.

 <h2 id="validating-form-input">Validating Form Input</h2>
 If you're using Opulence's [HTTP request wrapper](http-requests-responses), you can easily validate form input.
 Simply define the rules for all the fields, and then call: